-We now turn to capillary wave dynamics.
-We consider an interface in $d$ dimensions, whose fluctuations around a planar ground state are described by a height function $\hat h(\xvpa, t)$, where $\xvpa$ denote the $d-1$ in-plane coordinates and $\xpe$ the normal coordinate.
-Following Ref.~\cite{fausti-2021}, we make an ansatz for the field of the form:
+We now turn to capillary-wave dynamics.
+We consider an interface in $d$ dimensions, whose fluctuations around a planar ground state are described by a height function $\hat h(\xvpa, t)$, where $\xvpa$ denotes the $d-1$ in-plane coordinates and $\xpe$ the normal coordinate.
+Following Ref.~\cite{fausti-2021}, we make an ansatz for the field of the form

 where $\varrho$ describes the interface profile.
-In principle, curvature-dependent corrections to $\varrho$ in Eq.~\eqref{eq:cw-capillary} appear; they however turn out to be negligible at leading order in $\hat h$ and $q$ and thus we do not consider them here.
-As shown in Appendix~\ref{app:cw}, the dynamics of the height function is most conveniently written after Fourier transforming along the $\xvpa$ direction and then obeys:
+In principle, curvature-dependent corrections to $\varrho$ in Eq.~\eqref{eq:cw-capillary} appear; they, however, turn out to be negligible at leading order in $\hat h$ and $q=|\qv|$ (where $\qv$ is the wavevector along the $\xvpa$ direction) and thus we do not consider them here.
+As shown in Appendix~\ref{app:cw}, the dynamics of the height function is most conveniently written after Fourier transforming along the $\xvpa$ direction and then obeys